SeydaBA/TL_TARNet/README.md

   Trains the representation to align source and target treatment/control distributions using an Integral Probability Metric (IPM).

 - **Phase 2 – Factual Loss Training** (`Optimize_Loss.py`):
-  Trains the treatment and control outcome heads on the target dataset while keeping the representation fixed.
+  Trains the treatment and control outcome heads on the target dataset.

 ### **Distance Measures**
 - **Distribution Distances** (`Distances/Distance.py`):